ersc-docs/ersc-docs.github.io/pages/A-Seamless-Modding-Rewrite.md

     enabled = false
     ```

+18. Save the changes

-   <b>NOTE:</b> If you do not want to use the randomizer anymore or just disable it for the moment.
+<b>NOTE:</b> If you do not want to use the randomizer anymore or just disable it for the moment.\
 You can add a `#` to the beginig of the line and `Mod Engine 2` will skip launching it.
     ![image](https://github.com/ersc-docs/ersc-docs.github.io/assets/174225858/f2920cb1-7f18-4b69-9d75-e5bd37b73770)

-18. Save the changes.

 </details>